my professional journey

 I am researching migration politics from a comparative perspective, with a particular focus on the role of political regimes in immigration policymaking.
 My work seeks to advance migration policy theory and to connect it with broader social science research on modern statehood and political change, particularly dynamics of democratization and autocratization.
 Hereby, I hope to contribute to the wider academic effort of bridging theorizations of socio-political processes in the ‘Global South’ and the ‘Global North’.

-I have conducted extensive field research on the politics of migration in Morocco and Tunisia, as well as large-scale data collection and coding of migration policies in Europe and beyond.
-I also lived one year in Cairo and regularly spend time in Brazil.
-I am currently involved in two large-scale research projectst on the role of knowledge in European migration politics as well as the link between autocratization and immigration policy worldwide.
+I have conducted extensive field research on the politics of migration in Morocco, Tunisia and Brazil, as well as large-scale data collection and coding of migration policies in Europe and beyond.
+I also lived one year in Cairo.
+I am currently involved in two large-scale research projects on the role of knowledge in European migration politics as well as the link between autocratization and immigration policy worldwide.

 “The Politics of Immigration beyond Liberal States is a ground-breaking book.
 It should be important reading, not only for migration and North Africa scholars but also for all of those in IR and comparative politics who have realized that international migration has become one of the most prominent fault lines in global North-South politics and, at the same time, increasingly, the clearest area of practical convergence between liberal democracies and autocracies.”